Arthur-Conan-Dog/just-javascript-algorithms/dp.md

 ```

 #### [Non-negative Integers without Consecutive Ones](https://leetcode.com/problems/non-negative-integers-without-consecutive-ones/)

+Given a positive integer n, find the number of non-negative integers less than or equal to n, whose binary representations do NOT contain consecutive ones.

 zero[i]: the number of binary strings of length i which do not contain any two consecutive 1’s and which end in 0.